-Beginning in Fall 2006, Peer Mentoring became an integrated part of the program.
+Beginning in Fall 2006, Peer Mentoring became an integrated part of the Learning Community program.
 Peer Mentors facilitate student learning in their programs, and special training sessions are held for them before the academic year begins and during the year.
 Research shows that peers play a crucial role in student success.
-As a result of introducing Peer Mentoring, student success rates among learning community participants has increased continually based on student retention (staying in school) and student achievement (grades, credits earned, etc.).
+As a result of introducing Peer Mentoring, student success rates among Learning Community participants have increased continually based on student retention (staying in school) and student achievement (grades, credits earned, etc.).